ivanbabko/goodrocket-css/README.md

 Utilities play important role in Goodrocket CSS.
 With utilities we abstract and bind to classes commonly used styling properties.
 These are spacing properties (margin and padding), typography properties (font-sizes, line-heights), widths, and so on.
-Utilities define these properties once in our stylesheet based on variables defined in Config layer.
+Utilities define these properties once in our stylesheet based on global variables in Config layer.
 This lets us apply these properties in markup without having to write any additional CSS code.

 Our UI components become really flexible and reusable because we can easily modify every instance using utility classes.
-This includes modifications necessary to adapt components to different screen sizes.
+This includes modifications necessary to adapt to different screen sizes.
 Take a look at the example below.

 ```html